 Coronavirus update: We’re open by phone and online…

 Our Jones Court Resource Centre and offices remain closed, in line with Government advice, to keep our members, staff and volunteers safe from the Coronavirus.
-However, we are still very much open and available to support people in Cardiff, Swansea, Neath Port Talbot and Rhondda Cynon Taf by both by phone and online.
+Although we aren’t able to see you at the moment, we are still very much open and available to support people in Cardiff, Swansea, Neath Port Talbot and Rhondda Cynon Taf by both by phone and online.

 What to do if you need help or advice…

 Cardiff Area: You can contact Natalie on 029 2039 8900